sudo-self/Rpi-shairport-sync/FREEBSD.md

 Overall, you'll be building and installing two programs.
 The first one is NQPTP, a companion app that Shairport Sync uses for AirPlay 2 timing, and the second one is Shairport Sync itself.
 Build and install NQPTP first.
 If you are building Classic Shairport Sync, NQPTP is unnecessary and can be omitted.

+In the commands below, note the convention that a `#` prompt means you are in superuser mode and a `$` prompt means you are in a regular unprivileged user mode.
+You can use `sudo` *("SUperuser DO")* to temporarily promote yourself from user to superuser, if permitted.
+For example, if you want to execute `freebsd-update fetch` in superuser mode and you are in user mode, enter `sudo freebsd-update fetch`.

 General
 ----
 This build was done on a default build of `freebsd 12.3-RELEASE-p5`.